Coca-Cola Peace Machines

 What this teaches about “peace” as a design problem

 The strongest move is not messaging.
 It is creating a constraint that makes cooperation the easiest path to a reward.
+A constraint is a built-in rule of the experience that limits options so the intended behaviour becomes the easiest one.
+This works because the reward is gated behind a cooperative act, so the social friction becomes part of the game instead of a barrier.
 When a machine encodes that rule, behaviour shifts without anyone needing to preach.

 A few fast answers before you act